jasongibbs-ctrl/Market_Pilot-AI-/README.md

 # Market_Pilot-AI-
+2. Proposed Solution
+MarketPilot AI is a web app that acts as an AI-powered digital marketing agent for people with no marketing experience.
+Users answer a short set of onboarding questions about what they're promoting and what they want people to do, and the system recommends one complete campaign rather than a set of choices.
+The agent — using its built-in CampaignTwin intelligence — tests the campaign's messaging against simulated customer reactions before anything is published, generates only the content the campaign needs, and gives the user a short daily task list to execute it.
+As a result, a complete beginner can launch and run a real, tested marketing campaign without needing to understand channels, audience segmentation, or analytics themselves.
 An AI-powered digital marketing assistant that helps entrepreneurs, startups, and small businesses create, test, launch, and improve marketing campaigns with intelligent agent recommendations.